Brain tumors

 Brain tumors: what are the causes and risk factors?

 What causes different brain tumors to develop is still largely unclear.
 Despite extensive research it is also still not very well known what makes brain tumors more likely.
 Only few people with brain tumors have a history of the risk factors known of to date.
-Experts therefore believe that brain tumors arise mostly by chance, due to errors in cell division.
+Experts therefore believe that brain tumors arise mostly by chance, due to errors in cell division in individual cells of the brain.

 What is cancer?